franciscoabsampaio/swellow/README.md

 ```

 ---

-## License

-This action is licensed under the Apache 2.0 License.
+© 2025 Francisco A. B. Sampaio.
+Licensed under the Apache 2.0 License.

+This project is not affiliated with, endorsed by, or sponsored by the Apache Software Foundation.
+*/